 EoY Reports to Review the Past Year

-The combination of these four reports will give you more than enough information to review the past year.
+The combination of these four reports will give you a good start in reviewing the past year.

 1. Budget Analysis Report

 A budget analysis report gives a good snapshot for the whole year.
 It compares actual to budget variances.
 During the year use Actual vs Budget reports, which have a bit more detail.
 Use an Account Tree to summarise the rows in your Budget Analysis Report.
 Because you’ve had the detail all year, a more concise version usually will do the job now.
 Run a budget analysis report for a consolidated group of entities, just one organisation, a project or group of projects depending on your audience.

 2. Profit & Loss Report with Projected Total

 This is a great report to see each month column by column so you can review the trends in each line.
 Use the “Start Last Financial Year” date option in Calxa when creating this report and add some KPIs to the bottom (or in your Account Tree) for deeper insights.

 Run our popular Where Did Our Money Go report for a year and the Bank Movement Waterfall chart for a great overview of cash movements.
 Use Account Trees at level 1 or 2 for the Bank Movement so you don’t drown in the details.
 These provide a good way of presenting Balance Sheet changes that are understandable to non-accountants.

 4. 5-Year Overview